| THE BIG DAYIt doesn’t really matter what your level

 Do you know the pedal or lever settings at random starting points

-throughout the piece?
 Can you comfortably begin

 playing at those starting points?